Inventory Factoring Alternatives – How is a hard money loan better than inventory factoring?

 Cons of Hard Money: The small business owner must own a commercial property with substantial equity.
 Most lenders only lend up to 65% of the value of the real estate.
 A hard money loan is typically not immediate; with the average closing time being 2-3 weeks.

 Although hard money loans take longer to consummate than factoring, the long term benefits make hard money much more appropriate than factoring in most situations.
-Fairview lending is the leader in assisting small businesses with their financing needs including hard money loans.
+Fairview lending is the leader in assisting small businesses with their financing needs including hard money loans, bridge loans, and other secured real estate financing.
 Fairview has assisted hundreds of small businesses throughout the country.